 A librarian is available during regular library hours to assist you with any research-related questions.
 You can call the Information Desk at 252-222-6247 or email Eva Earles at email@example.com.
 During off-hours, consider sending a question via instant messenger below.

-Any student enrolled in a distance learning course at CCC will have access to library resources and borrowing privileges identical to every CCC student in good standing.
+Any student enrolled in an online course at Carteret CC will have access to library resources and borrowing privileges identical to every Carteret CC student in good standing.
 Librarians and other staff members assist distance students in the same manner as they assist all students, faculty, and staff.

 Please contact the library with any questions about existing services, or suggestions for new services.